 Under limited circumstances, our plan will allow our members to see out-of-network providers.
 These circumstances include seeing a provider with a specialty not currently contracted with our plan.
 We have contracted with providers across our service area to ensure access to care for our members.
-You must get a referral from your network provider and receive prior authorization from the plan prior to receiving care out-of-network.
+You must get a referral from your network provider prior to receiving care out-of-network.